LawFuzeICO registered

 Bias is a constant risk.

-Both the data and the models can exhibit bias along protected characteristics.
+Both the data and the AI can exhibit bias along protected characteristics.
 Weekly eval probes + user reports.

 Not legal advice.